Diarrheal diseases and cholera in humanitarian crises: WASH, oral rehydration and vaccines

 In April 1994, a terrible genocide of Hutus against Tutsis began in Rwanda.
 In July of the same year, the Patriot Front (Tutsi) defeated the Hutu government and took control of the country.
 As a result, between July 14 and 17, 1994, more than half a million Rwandan refugees fled to North Kivu and its capital, Goma.
 Barely a month later, by August 14, nearly 50,000 of these people had died from an outbreak of cholera (followed by an outbreak of dysentery).
 The humanitarian response, which intensified in the second week after the outbreak began, only began to have an impact in the third week.

-They were a physically weakened population after a long journey on foot, with a prevalence of acute malnutrition around 20%, and a very high rate of untreated water consumption.
-They settled in an overpopulated area, with very poor living conditions and no latrines (with soil that made it difficult to dig them).
-Additionally, the few available health centers were completely overwhelmed by the enormous influx of people.
+This was a population physically weakened after a long journey on foot, with a prevalence of acute malnutrition of around 20%, and an extremely high rate of untreated water consumption.
+They settled in a territory that became severely overcrowded, with very poor shelter conditions and no latrines (the ground making it difficult to dig them).
+In addition, the few health facilities available were completely overwhelmed by the massive influx of people (Goma Epidemiology Group, 1995)Goma Epidemiology Group.
+(1995).
+Public health impact of Rwandan refugee crisis: What happened in Goma, Zaire, in July, 1994?
+The Lancet, 345(8946), 339–344. https://pubmed.ncbi.nlm.nih.gov/7646638/.

 Importance of rehydration in cholera management

-In most cases, cholera is asymptomatic (although it greatly depends on the studies and the level of endemicity).
-However, among symptomatic cases, it is estimated that 20% develop severe acute watery diarrhea that can lead to dehydration.
-Studies show that nearly half of these patients with severe diarrhea and dehydration may die if they do not receive treatment.
+In the majority of cases, cholera is asymptomatic (although this varies greatly depending on the studies and the level of endemicity).
+However, among symptomatic cases it is estimated that 20% develop severe acute watery diarrhoea that can lead to dehydration.
+Studies show that almost half of these patients with severe diarrhoea and dehydration may die if left untreated.

-The treatment for symptomatic patients mainly involves administering oral rehydration solution after each liquid stool.
-This compensates for fluid loss until the diarrhea stops.
-Oral rehydration should be complemented with zinc for children, if they were not already taking it for the treatment of acute malnutrition.
+Treatment for symptomatic patients consists primarily of administering oral rehydration solution after each liquid stool (GTFCC, 2024a)Global Task Force on Cholera Control.
+(2024).
+Cholera outbreak response field manual (Partial update). https://www.gtfcc.org/wp-content/uploads/2020/05/gtfcc-cholera-outbreak-response-field-manual-2024.pdf.
+This compensates for fluid loss until the diarrhoea stops.
+Oral rehydration should be supplemented with zinc in the case of children, if they were not already receiving it for the treatment of acute malnutrition.

-Treatment with oral rehydration solution can be administered at home.
-However, during an outbreak, community distribution and oral rehydration points and cholera treatment centers are often established.
-In these facilities, patients can be continuously monitored, intravenous rehydration therapy and antibiotics can be administered in the most severe cases, strict hygiene, disinfection, and personal protective measures can be ensured, and proper disposal of stools and other potentially contaminated waste can be maintained.
+Oral rehydration solution treatment can be administered at home.
+However, when an outbreak occurs, community oral rehydration distribution and administration points and cholera treatment centres are often established (GTFCC, 2024a)Global Task Force on Cholera Control.
+(2024).
+Cholera outbreak response field manual (Partial update). https://www.gtfcc.org/wp-content/uploads/2020/05/gtfcc-cholera-outbreak-response-field-manual-2024.pdf.
+These allow for continuous patient monitoring, the administration of intravenous rehydration therapy and antibiotics in the most severe cases, the enforcement of strict hygiene, disinfection and personal protection measures, and the safe disposal of stools and other potentially contaminated waste.
 It is estimated that, with appropriate treatment, the cholera case fatality rate can be reduced to 1%.

 Cholera is a vaccine-preventable disease